smartdevicelink/sdl_evolution/proposals/0230-spp-resource-management-for-android.md

 ### Expected settings for the notification channel

 When SPP resource error is detected, notification is expected to be shown as popup.
 For this reason, we need another notification channel in addition to existing SDL notification channel, which is used when SdlRouterService enters foreground.
-This is why Code-1 above uses different channel ID (SDL_ERROR_NOTIFICATION_CHANNEL_ID), and different setting of channel importance flag (IMPORTANCE_MAX)
+This is why Code-1 above uses different channel ID (SDL_ERROR_NOTIFICATION_CHANNEL_ID), and different setting of channel importance flag (IMPORTANCE_HIGH)

 When user opens "manage notifications", the app's notification setting will be shown below: